 All petitions submitted must include an appropriate and accurate blazon (i.e.: a detailed written description of the arms using proper and traditional heraldic terminology) as well as the origin of said arms (if granted, matriculated, inherited, or assumed as may be the case).
 All parts of one's achievement—including mottoes—may be registered with the Society.
 Symbols of noble or royal rank, such as coronets, crowns, or supporters, will be considered on a case-by-case basis by the Justiciar General, and may reqire prior recognition by the Royalty & Nobility Committee.
 For current pricing for registration of arms for members and non-members please see the Society's Online Store.

-This page maintained by the Webmaster in consultation with the Heraldry Committee Chairman.
-Last modified 6 October 2017.
+This page maintained by the Webmaster in consultation with the Justiciar General.
+Last modified 1 April 2018.